Gontjarow/MiniLibX/docs/mlx-tutorial-draw-line.md

 }
 ```

 And if you did everything correctly, you should be able to draw a line from any point and any angle.
+However, this method could and should be polished to increase accuracy and getting cleaner lines.
 ```
 int main()
 {